 State need-based student aid programs can play a significant role in reducing the net cost of college for families of modest means.
-Figure 23a indicates that the average state need-based grant award has decreased over time but remains higher in Indiana than in all peer states.
+Figure 23a indicates that the average state need-based grant award has decreased over the past few years.
 State commitments to need-based aid programs can also be depicted as a proportion of federal need-based aid.
-According to Figure 23b, Indiana's commitment to need-based aid has declined from 2001 to 2011, though it remained constant from 2009 to 2011.
+According to Figure 23b, Missouri's commitment to need-based aid has declined over the past decade.